Lombra/elite-api-docs/docs/Introduction.md

 - Add new FSSAllBodiesFound event (§6.4)

-- Scan events generated automatically when entering system now logged as “ScanType”:”AutoScan” (§6.3)
+- Scan events generated automatically when entering system now logged as "ScanType":"AutoScan" (§6.3)

 - Add new event MultiSellExplorationData (§6.10)